veg/hivclustering/README.md

   -M, --multiple-edges  Permit multiple edges (e.g. different dates) to link
-                        the same pair of nodes in the network [default is to choose the one with the shortest distance]
+                        the same pair of nodes in the network [default is to choose the one with the shortest distance] -P PRIOR, --prior PRIOR
+                        When running in JSON output mode, provide a JSON file storing a previous (subset) version of the network for consistent cluster naming

 ```